go-kratos/go-kratos.dev/src/content/docs/zh-cn/blades/agent-patterns/04-handoff-agents.md

 	router, err := blades.NewAgent(
 		"triage_agent",
 		blades.WithModel(model),
-		blades.WithInstructions("You determine which agent to use based on the user's homework question"), )
+		blades.WithInstruction("You determine which agent to use based on the user's homework question"), )
 	if err != nil {
 		return nil, err